Ashish-CodeJourney/nvim/README.md

 ## 🌟 What's Next?

-- [ ] Implement feature for reducing config load
+- [ ] Reduce plugins loading time
 - [ ] Optimize performance for ALl devices (even for smartphones too)
-- [ ] Add support for Z
+- [ ] Introduce new useful configs
 ## 🧠 Behind the Scenes
+The major reason behind creating Nvim - CodeJourney's version is not to rely on VS Code (TBH).

 ### 💡 Inspiration
 Nvim - CodeJourney's version was born from the need to craft a specific Neovim configuration for personal use.